rdfostrich/article-jws2018-ostrich/content/problem-statement.md

 As mentioned in [](#introduction), no RDF archiving solutions exist that allow efficient triple pattern querying _at_, _between_, and _for_ different versions, in combination with a scalable _storage model_ and efficient _compression_.
-In the context of query engines streams are typically used to return query results, on which offsets and limits can be applied to reduce processing time if only a subset is needed.
+In the context of query engines, streams are typically used to return query results, on which offsets and limits can be applied to reduce processing time if only a subset is needed.
 As such, RDF archiving solutions should also allow query results to be returned as offsettable streams.
 The ability to achieve such stream subsets is limited in existing solutions.